Back to Blog

 First, we create the WireGuard interface on the MikroTik router.
 The router will generate a keypair automatically.

-ROUTEROSCreate WireGuard Interface
+Create WireGuard Interface routeros

 /interface wireguard add \